Torodinium: General morphology

 Species of Torodinium are single-celled organisms with an anterior episome and extremely reduced posterior hyposome, with a posterior cingulum running dorso-ventrally and a sulcus running anterior-posteriorly.
-They are medium sized protists, with cell lengths ranging from approximately 40-75μm in T. robustum and approximately 55-100μm in T. teredo.
-Though widths vary, T. robustum is generally about 15-25 µm wide while T. teredo is generally about 20-35 µm wide.
+They are medium sized protists, with cell lengths ranging from approximately 40-75 μm in T. robustum and approximately 55-100 μm in T. teredo.
+Though widths vary, T. robustum is generally about 15-25 μm wide while T. teredo is generally about 20-35 μm wide.
 When the genus was initially described in 1921, the two species were distinguished based on general morphology alone.
 Individuals with larger, more slender bodies (i.e., a length greater than four times the width) were considered T. teredo and those with shorter, more stout bodies (i.e., a length less than five times the width) were considered T. robustum.
 This classification has since been updated to include precise cell length measurements as well as the general outline of the cell.
 The outline of T. teredo appears to have nearly parallel dorsal and ventral sides, with a circular transverse section, while that of T. robustum is widened more in the middle, making its transverse section elliptical.
 Recent studies have shown that T. robustum is laterally, rather than longitudinally, compressed at the centre, contrary to prior belief.
 T. teredo also has a larger hyposome and more conspicuous bill-like projection than does T. robustum, although all Torodinium hyposomes are characteristically reduced in comparison with other genera.

 As is the case with all genera within the dinoflagellate phylum, Torodinium species all have two flagella; one, the longitudinal flagellum, is quite conventional and whip-like while the second, the transverse flagellum, is somewhat ribbon-like and wavy.
 It is the waviness of this second characteristic flagellum that gives the dinoflagellates their name, literally “whirling flagella”.
 The longitudinal flagellum functions as a propeller, oriented posteriorly and pushing the cell in an anterior direction, while the transverse flagellum “steers” the cell, allowing it to rotate and turn.
 Unlike many other dinoflagellates however, Torodinium are unarmoured, or “naked”, meaning they lack the thecal plates that form armour in other dinoflagellates.
 This makes Torodinium far more delicate and therefore more difficult to capture and study without compromising their structure, and makes fossil records unobtainable.